 A snack cake is fine, and a light crumb is good for those cake for breakfast type situations or for a more virtuous-feeling dessert.
 But that’s not what we want with this gingerbread cake.

-At the holidays, it’s about decadence, and this cake does it.
+At Christmas and the holidays, it’s about decadence, and this cake does it.
 How?

 But my thought was that the water probably also thins out the flavor.
 This isn’t what we want in a dense and rich gingerbread.

-I’ve made other gingerbread cakes (don’t judge the photos; it was early days) that call for stout beer in the batter, which definitely added more flavor but required more babysitting in the form of cooking the beer on the stove first with the molasses.
+I’ve made a gingerbread bundt cake before (don’t judge the photos; it was early days) that called for stout beer in the batter, which definitely added more flavor but required more babysitting in the form of cooking the beer on the stove first with the molasses.
 I wondered if I could achieve the same thing by using hot coffee, which would add color, depth, and flavor without additional time or complexity.

 The answer, as it turns out, was a resounding yes.
 Don’t worry, the finished cake doesn’t taste like coffee.
 It just rounds out the flavor!